 ID Card Financial Accounts

-Every undergraduate student is enrolled in a meal plan while studying at Dartmouth or living in Dartmouth housing.
+Every undergraduate student is enrolled in a meal plan while living in Dartmouth housing or studying at Dartmouth.
 Your Dartmouth ID Card enables you to use your dining plan at the various on-campus dining facilities.

 Students are able to maintain their ID card accounts through GET, a website service for cardholders to monitor transactions and view ID card account balances, as well as make deposits.
-Also, a helpful app is available for mobile devices—it's free to install!
+Also, a helpful app is available to students for their mobile devices—it's free to install!

 Parents, guardians, or family members can make deposits to their student's ID card accounts through the guest deposit link.

-We invite you to learn more about your Dartmouth ID card.
+We invite students to learn more about their Dartmouth ID card.
 Please do not hesitate to contact us via email if you have questions about the DartCard – we'd like to hear from you.